directus-labs/guest-authoring/copy-this-template-directory/index.md

 Scope - items.create, items.update

-Collections - collection of your choice
+Collections - a collection of your choice

 ***